ahmed-shahriar04/ahmed-shahriar04/README.md

-# 💫 About Me:
+# 💫 Assalamu Alaikum 👋, I'm Shahriar Ahmed Riaz
-Hi there!
 I'm a passionate web developer who loves building interactive and visually appealing web applications.
 I'm always eager to learn and grow through new challenges and collaborations:<br>🔭 I’m currently working on a personal project, a portfolio website, and web-apps<br>👯 I’m looking to collaborate on frontend projects using HTML, CSS, and JavaScript<br>🤝 I’m looking for help with UI design and improving my coding skills<br>🌱 I’m currently learning React.js<br>💬 Ask me about web development or my personal projects<br>⚡ Fun fact: I can code in the dark

 ## 🌐 Socials: